 Be careful with money.
 Carry only what cash you think you will need.
 Do not lend money to other students.
-Your homestay / homestay coordinator will help you open a bank account and arrange an eftpos card.
+Your homestay / International Student Administrator will help you open a bank account and arrange an eftpos card.
+You may like to have a credit card issued to you from your home bank.
+Please ensure that you talk to your bank about how this may work in New Zealand.